int-brain-lab/ONE/README.md

 [Click here](https://int-brain-lab.github.io/ONE/) for the main documentation page.

+## Requirements
+ONE runs on Python 3.7 or later, and is tested on the latest Ubuntu and Windows (3.7 and 3.8 only).

 ## Installing
-For Python 3.7 or later, run
+Installing the package via pip typically takes a few seconds.
+To install, run
 ```
 pip install ONE-api
 ```